 Ride out of the picnic area parking lot, cross the concrete bridge, and turn right on FS 74 to begin the ride.
-This starts out as a gentle climb but quickly becomes quite steep.
-The road passes through a beautiful cove hardwood forest along Corner Rock Creek.
+This starts out as a gentle climb in a northerly direction along Corner Rock Creek, passing through a beautiful cove hardwood forest.
+After crossing the tributary draining Sugarhouse Cove, the climb quickly becomes quite steep as it starts winding uphill on Glassmine Ridge, passing an old mine site on the left.
 Some of the trees growing here are enormous.
-Several trickling tributaries join the creek under the road from the left.

-After nearly two miles of relentless climbing, the road will curve right and level out (::ahhh::), cross Corner Rock Creek, and resume the climb up the opposite valley wall (::groan::) through more lush, second growth forest.
+About 1.8 miles from the start, the road makes a right-hand curve back to the south and levels out (::ahhh::), crosses Corner Rock Creek, and resume the climb up the opposite valley wall (::groan::) through more lush, second growth forest.
 In the fall, this forest becomes a tunnel of color.
 The road will round the ridge and pass into a cove to cross Little Andy Creek, where there is a small cascade.
-The climb moderates some here, allowing you to catch your breath and enjoy the moist woods that surround you.
+The climb moderates some here about 2 miles from the start, allowing you to catch your breath and more easily enjoy the lush forest setting that surround you.

-After rounding Big Andy Ridge, you'll encounter a fast downhill section of the road.
-At the bottom of this is a huge cliff face on the left, Snake's Den Rock, which is a very popular rock climbing spot.
-A good view opens up to the right here.
+After rounding Big Andy Ridge, you'll encounter a fast downhill-trending section of the road.
+At the bottom of this downhill is a huge cliff face on the left, called Snake's Den Rock, which is a popular rock climbing spot.
+A good view of Walker Ridge across Walker Creek opens up to the right here as well.

 Resuming a moderate climb, you will begin to hear Walker Branch roaring below you in the cove.
-Appearing to the left as you catch up with the stream is Walker Falls, a cascading slide.
+Appearing to the left as you catch up with the stream just under 4 miles from the start is Walker Falls, a cascading slide.
 The road goes right past the base of the falls, which are most impressive after wet weather but attractive anytime.
 0.1 mile past Walker Falls, there is another small cascade on the left.
-Climbing gently now, the road will go around Walker Ridge next.
-An easy ride from here will take you to the signed intersection with the Staire Creek trail.
-Turn right onto it, riding through the grassy clearing and onto the trail leading into the woods.
+Climbing gently, the road will go around Walker Ridge next.
+An easy slight uphill ride from the nose of the ridge will take you to the signed intersection with the Staire Creek trail on the right.
+Turn right here, uphill to start, riding through an overgrown clearing and onto the trail leading downhill back into the woods.

 The steepness moderates some, but the trail becomes quite rocky as it follows the stream downhill.
-At one point, the rushing water on the left can be heard in stereo as it bounces off a rock face to the right.
-Shortly beyond that you'll reach the intersection with the Walker Creek Trail.
+At one point, the rushing water on the left can be heard in stereo as it bounces off another impressive rock face which appears to the right.
+A little over a mile from FS 74, you'll reach the intersection with the Walker Creek trail.
+Continue straight ahead, downhill.

 The grade moderates considerably beyond the junction, but the trail becomes a lot muddier at the same time.
 Next, you'll cross Walker Creek - it may be difficult to keep your feet dry here during wet weather.
 You will then reach the end of the Walker Creek trail, and FS 231.
 Turn right.